Medical expert of the article

 - Diseases of the hepatic venules and veins, inferior vena cava:

-- vein-occlusive disease;
+- veno-occlusive disease;

-- thrombosis of the inferior vena cava;
+- inferior vena cava thrombosis;

 - tumor compression of the inferior vena cava and hepatic vein.

-- Heart Diseases:
+- Heart diseases:

 - cardiomyopathy;